Highlander II: The Quickening: Box office

 In the UK, the film opened on 187 screens and grossed £1.3 million in its opening weekend.
 The film was released months later in the US on 1 November 1991, and opened at number 3, grossing $5.3 million in 960 theaters in the opening weekend.
 It grossed a total of $15.6 million in the United States and Canada.

 Critical response

-Roger Ebert of the Chicago Sun-Times gave the film a score of 0.5 stars (out of four), saying: "Highlander II: The Quickening is the most hilariously incomprehensible movie I've seen in many a long day—a movie almost awesome in its badness.
-Wherever science fiction fans gather, in decades and generations to come, this film will be remembered in hushed tones as one of the immortal low points of the genre … If there is a planet somewhere whose civilization is based on the worst movies of all time, Highlander 2: The Quickening deserves a sacred place among their most treasured artifacts."
-Ebert also mocked the Quickening, saying it looked like a person standing in a puddle had touched another person who had just stuck his finger into a light socket.
+In the Chicago Sun-Times, Roger Ebert gave the film 0.5 stars, "Highlander II: The Quickening is the most hilariously incomprehensible movie I've seen in many a long day — a movie almost awesome in its badness.
+Wherever science fiction fans gather, in decades and generations to come, this film will be remembered in hushed tones as one of the immortal low points of the genre...If there is a planet somewhere whose civilization is based on the worst movies of all time, Highlander 2: The Quickening deserves a sacred place among their most treasured artifacts."
+Variety dismissed the sequel as derivative, comparing the Quickening to the Force, "some settings, especially those on Zeist, look tatty enough to belong to a 1950s sci-fi film."

+The Los Angeles Times commented, "It makes clearer much that was so vague in the original; it even jokes about how confusing its premise is.
+In short, audiences who made the first film successful enough to warrant a second will be getting a bit more for their money."
+Screen International concluded, "Telling a coherent and logical story seems to be the least of Mulcahy's concerns", and mused that Sean Connery was the film's saving grace.